 My Design Process

-My design process is thoughtful, intentional, and geared towards speedy delivery.
+That being said, my design process is thoughtful, intentional, and geared towards speedy delivery.
 From the first moment of every project, I collaborate deeply with everyone involved in its development.

-My design process isn’t always linear, nor is a double diamond or any other cute little infographic that makes for a good slide in a deck.
+This process isn’t always linear, nor is a double diamond or any other cute little infographic that makes for a good slide in a deck.
 It’s a set of strong defaults aimed at quickly discovering and delivering the best possible solution.
 (By the way, I wrote about the philosophy behind my process if you’d like to read it.)

 - Find out who we’re helping: Good design starts with humans first.
 It’s imperative to sit with people (stakeholders, too!) listen, and understand what their problems are before jumping to a solution.